squell/ecalogic/INSTALL.md

 	or
 	> run-main <main-class> <args>

-The main class for the console application is "nl.ru.cs.ecalogic.ECALogic".
+The main class for the console application is `nl.ru.cs.ecalogic.ECALogic`.
 The other main classes are used for quick and dirty testing and may or may not function properly.

 To start and stop a local web server containing the web application, from within sbt:

 	> container:start
 	and
 	> container:stop

 By default the web server can be accessed on port 8080 of the local machine.